SESYNC-ci/reprohack-sesync-Feb-6-2020/README.md

 before you begin and keep notes during.
 Feel free to use the event hackpad for that.

-We’ll **come together during the day** to discuss progress and troubleshoot any sticking points.
+Throughout the day we’ll discuss progress and troubleshoot any sticking points.

-Should you finish reproducing your paper quickly, you might want to consider attempting to **replicate** the results, for example, if the code is in R consider translating the analysis to python and examining whether you are getting the same results.
+Should we finish reproducing our paper quickly, we might want to consider attempting to **replicate** the results, for example, if the code is in R consider translating the analysis to python and examining whether we are getting the same results.
 Such a contribution would be appropriate for publication in the **ReScience C** journal\!
 Have a look at the journals [website](http://rescience.github.io/write/) for further details.

-Should you produce any additional materials relating to your reproduction during the session, we ask that you **share it publicly** and **update your team’s issue with any relevant URLs**.
+Should we produce any additional materials relating to our reproduction during the session, we will **share them publicly** and **update your team’s issue with any relevant URLs**.

 #### **4. Leave feedback for the authors**